Financial Aid & Campus411

-In order to acquire your CSU ID, take your class schedule, mailed to you in July, and driver’s license (or other picture ID) to the Viking Card Office, located in the Main Classroom Building.
+In order to acquire your CSU ID, take your class schedule, mailed to you in July, and driver’s license (or other picture ID) to the Viking Card Office, located in the Berkman Hall.
 The office is open daily 8:30 a.m. to 5:00 p.m.
 Your student identification number is located on your Notice of Admission, sent to you upon admission, and included on your class schedule mailed in July.

-You are welcome to get your ID prior to orientation.
+You are encouraged to get your ID prior to orientation.
 You will need your CSU ID to use the libraries (law and main library) and athletic facilities on campus, and to obtain a CSU parking permit.
 You can also load money onto your card to use at food service locations throughout the campus and at a number of merchants near the University.
 See http://www.csuohio.edu/vcard/ for more information.

 Cleveland State University’s interactive computer system gives you access to personal, account and academic information online.
 You can update personal information (address and phone number, e.g.), pay bills, and, for future terms, register for your classes, view your transcript, etc., using CampusNet.
 Please make sure to update your new Cleveland address when you have one so you receive all relevant correspondence in a prompt manner.

 To use CampusNet, you need to know your CSU ID number and set up a password by calling CSU’s Information Systems and Technology (IS&T) Call Center at 216-687-5050.
 Your student identification number is located on your Notice of Admission, sent to you upon admission.
 Please visit their website for more information.
 For a basic help, please review the help sheet.